rushilma/thesis/1-introduction.typ

 // applications: cryptography

 On the other hand, in 1976, Merkle and Hellman devised one of the earliest public key cryptography schemes, deriving its hardness from their belief that a variant of the NPP was computationally difficult to solve -- at the time, it was not yet known whether the NPP was NP-complete or not @merkleHidingInformationSignatures1978.
-Their proposal was for the reciever, say Alice, to generate as a public key $N$ natural numbers $(a_1,dots,a_N)$, with $N$ typically around 100 and each $a_i$ around 200 bits long.
+Their proposal was for the receiver, say Alice, to generate as a public key $N$ natural numbers $(a_1,dots,a_N)$, with $N$ typically around 100 and each $a_i$ around 200 bits long.
 Then, to encrypt a $N$-bit message, $x = (x_1,dots,x_N)$, with $x_i in {0,1}$, the sender, say Bob, could compute
 $ b := sum_(i in N) a_i x_i, $
 and send the ciphertext $b$ to Alice.
 Any eavesdropper would know $a_1,dots,a_N$, as well as $b$, and decrypting the message involved finding a subset of the $a_i$ adding up to $b$.
 This is known as the _knapsack problem_, which is NP-complete, as can be shown by restriction to the NPP @gareyComputersIntractabilityGuide1979[3.2.1(6)].
-However, such NP-completeness is only a worst-case hardness guarantee; Merkle and Hellman's scheme involved Alice choosing $a_1,dots,a_N$ by cryptographically scrambling a sequence $(a'_1,dots,a'_N)$ for which solving the NPP was easy, enabling the reciever to practically decrypt the message $x$ from the ciphertext $b$.
+However, such NP-completeness is only a worst-case hardness guarantee; Merkle and Hellman's scheme involved Alice choosing $a_1,dots,a_N$ by cryptographically scrambling a sequence $(a'_1,dots,a'_N)$ for which solving the NPP was easy, enabling the receiver to practically decrypt the message $x$ from the ciphertext $b$.
 In 1984, Shamir -- one of the developers of the RSA cryptosystem still in use today -- showed that one could exploit this public key generation process to reduce the "hard" knapsack problem to one which was solvable in polynomial time, rendering the Merkle-Hellman scheme insecure @shamirPolynomialTimeAlgorithm1982.
 While today, Merkle-Hellman is but a footnote in the history of cryptography, it demonstrates the importance of looking beyond worst-case hardness and expanding complexity theory to describe the difficulty of the average problem instance.

 // physics and phase transition

 Another major source of interest in the NPP, as well as potential explanations for when it is hard, come from statistical physics.
-In the 1980s, Derrida introduced the eponymous _random energy model (REM)_, a simplified example of a spin glass in which, unlike the Sherrington-Kirkpatrick or other $p$-spin glass models, the possible energy levels are indepedent of each other @derridaRandomEnergyModelLimit1980 @derridaRandomenergyModelExactly1981 @baukeNumberPartitioningRandom2004.
+In the 1980s, Derrida introduced the eponymous _random energy model (REM)_, a simplified example of a spin glass in which, unlike the Sherrington-Kirkpatrick or other $p$-spin glass models, the possible energy levels are independent of each other @derridaRandomEnergyModelLimit1980 @derridaRandomenergyModelExactly1981 @baukeNumberPartitioningRandom2004.
 Despite this simplicity, this model made possible heuristic analyses of the Parisi theory for mean field spin glasses, and it was suspected that arbitrary random discrete systems would locally behave like the REM @baukeUniversalityLevelStatistics2004 @kistlerDerridasRandomEnergy2014.
 The NPP was the first system for which this local REM conjecture was shown @borgsProofLocalREM2009 @borgsProofLocalREM2009a.
 In addition, in the case when the $g_i$ are independently chosen uniformly over ${1,2,...,2^M}$, Gent and Walsh conjectured that the hardness of finding perfect partitions (i.e., with discrepancy zero if $sum_i g_i$ is even, and one else) was controlled by the parameter $kappa := m/n$ @gentAnalysisHeuristicsNumber1998 @gentPhaseTransitionsAnnealed2000.